MeghaKatigar/M2_EmbSys/CaseStudy/CaseStudy1_Smartwatch/Readme.md

    - It helps measure your body or skin temperature to keep a constant check on your health.

 ## High Level Requirement
-- Humidity Sensor Value
+- To measure the water level present in surrounding air
-- Temperature Sensor Value
+- To measure the body Temperature
+- To measure how movement changes over time
+- RAM to perfor the multi tasking

 ## Low Level Requirement
 - Push Buttons
+- Value of Humidity Sensor
+- Value of Temperature Sensor
 - Displaying the value on LCD